 Craps is one of the most popular games in casinos all over the US for a few reasons.
 It is highly social, intense, and offers a very favorable house edge.
 Whenever you walk into a land-based casino, chances are that you’re going to see a bunch of people around a craps table having a grand old time.

 When it comes to online casinos, the social aspect is not quite there yet due to technological limitations.
 However, the game still manages to be a fun and energizing experience you can enjoy from the comfort of your home.
 Also, if you’re playing online, you can take the game at your own pace, which will enable you to get familiar with it if you’re a beginner.
+There are very few NJ casinos that offer but refer to the table below for the current available options.

 How to Find Online Craps in New Jersey